 A dull chisel is prone to damage when secured.
 It requires more force, and it slips away when in use.
 Over-tightening the vice causes a snap or damage to the chisel, although the chances are slim.

 The chisel tip has to be clamped so that you start your repair.
 The chisel vice gives the chisel a guide when making cuts.

 Eating up a chisel bank is part of the sharpening and flattening process.
 Be careful of the amount of heat you apply.
 Otherwise, it breaks.
 Bringing the blank to red hot is the way to harden the blank.
 Put out the heat in oil, not water, and the oil should have a fast quench rate so that the blank does not take time to cool off the charcoal.

-Repeat the process of heating the blank slowly and evenly using a broad flame.
-You are allowed to put it on a bed of charcoal until the charcoal dies out, and that happens over a night.
+Repeat heating the blank slowly and evenly using a broad flame.
+You are allowed to put it on a bed of charcoal until the charcoal dies out, which happens at night.
 The bluing point is a sign of overheating.

-Get the steel to 1400 degrees and heat it till the magnet no longer sticks onto the steel.
+Get the steel to 1400 degrees and heat it till the magnet no longer sticks to the steel.
 Make use of forges and furnaces for the heating process.
 Using a torch for heat treatment is easy since the heat is concentrated.
-You are allowed to hold the steel on a flame until it shot enough.
+You can hold the steel on a flame until it is short enough.

 Grind down the chisel tip

 Chisels go through grinding, and that gives a beveled edge.
 There are grinding marks on the tip of the blade as you grind the blade.
 What shows you that your tip is well-done is the cutting edge that becomes glassy smooth.

 A grinder replaces sandpaper that takes forever to sharpen a chisel when it is blunt.
 The chisel grinder heats the chisel, but too much heat will destroy it.
 A power tool like a bench grinder is ideal for the chisel tip.